 - Rainy days: Rainy days are basically just days when things are going wrong.
 Not quite as extreme as an unexpected emergency, but it’s in the same vein.
 If you’re having a rainy day (a bad day), having money in the bank could clear up the dreary skies.

 - Security: Overall, having money saved brings security.
 It’s just nice to know that if something goes wrong, you have the money to turn it around.

 How Will the 50/30/20 Rule Save You?

 Use these simple guidelines to get started on your journey to financial wellness today.
 It’s easy and very, very effective.
 You could even speak to your employer about using your direct deposit to split your income into different accounts.
 This could help make the budgeting process a little easier for you.
-But if you happen to run into a financial emergency before you’ve had a chance to build up your savings, you could always reach out to a short-term cash lender near you for quick and easy financial relief options like South Carolina payday loans.
+But if you happen to run into a financial emergency before you’ve had a chance to build up your savings, you could always reach out to for "payday loans near me" for quick and easy financial relief options like South Carolina payday loans.
 Good luck and happy budgeting!

 Note: The content provided in this article is only for informational purposes, and you should contact your financial advisor about your specific financial situation.